 If your score is between 300 and 499, you’re slightly below average, but you probably won’t have anything really negative (defaults, behind in your payments, judgements, summons, court writs) on your file.
-It could be that you are in the younger age bracket which is slightly more risky, and your may have recently applied for one or more smaller credit facilities or to credit providers that offer services higher risk customers.
+It could be that you are in the younger age bracket which is slightly more risky, and you may have recently applied for one or more smaller credit facilities or to credit providers that offer services to higher risk customers.
 Just 3% of people are in this section.

 Average: 500 – 699

 A healthy 23% of Aussies are in this band.
 Smaller things will push the score up, such as your age or having a mortgage.
 There’s probably not much information available about your credit history, which on a positive means there’s nothing significantly negative.
 It could also mean that your good history with your current credit provider is not yet being reported (credit reporting bureaus don’t yet have all the information from all of the credit providers).